Saravanan Irukka Bayamaen

-Saravanan Irukka Bayamaen is a 2017 Indian Tamil-language supernatural comedy film written and directed by S. Ezhil, starring Udhayanidhi Stalin, Regina Cassandra and Srushti Dange.
-The film began production in July 2016 and was released on 12 May 2017 to mixed to negative reviews but had a good run and became a box-office hit.
+Saravanan Irukka Bayamaen is a 2017 Indian Tamil-language supernatural comedy horror film written and directed by S. Ezhil, and produced by Udhayanidhi Stalin.
+The film stars Udhayanidhi and Regina Cassandra, with Soori and Srushti Dange in supporting roles.
+It was released on 12 May 2017, and became a box office failure.

 Plot

 Saravanan is a jobless youth who roams around in a two-wheeler with his friends.
 Kalyanam decides to be the head of a famous political party called Dho Jindhagi.
 However, when a drunk photographer incorrectly takes some photos, Kalyanam is targeted by the police.
 With the help of Saravanan, he goes to Dubai, and it is eventually revealed that Kalyanam had to take care of camels in Dubai.
 After Kalyanam leaves for Dubai, Saravanan's friends overexaggerate about Saravanan to the head of Dho Jindhagi, who appoints Saravanan as head.
 Two years later, Saravanan's other uncle and their family come to visit.
 Saravanan's cousin Thenmozhi also comes and demands his house (which is now a party office) to be cleaned before she comes.
 It is revealed that Saravanan and Thenmozhi were schoolmates and were always fighting, until Thenmozhi left town.
 Saravanan does not have any other place to start the party office as he had earlier used Thenmozhi's house for that purpose and Kalyanam's wife gives their new house to him without Kalyanam's knowledge, and when he arrives, he is shocked.
 He takes Saravanan to be his enemy, and along with Thenmozhi, plans to take revenge.
-Various hilarious situations are witnessed, and meanwhile, Thenmozhi gets engaged to Veerasingam's son Rajadurai, (Chaams) who is somewhat immature.
+Various hilarious situations are witnessed, and meanwhile, Thenmozhi gets engaged to Veerasingam's son Rajadurai, who is somewhat immature.
 This hurts Saravanan, who had fallen in love with Thenmozhi.
 In many incidents, Thenmozhi is seen to act supportive to Saravanan though she hates him, shocking others.
 It is later revealed that she is possessed by the ghost of Fathima, a Muslim girl who was in love with Saravanan but had died due to an accident.
 Saravanan enjoys life with Thenmozhi as Fathima.
 But when the family learns about this, they get angry on Saravanan for cheating them.
 What Saravanan does to reunite with Thenmozhi by convincing his family and breaking her marriage with Rajadurai, forms the crux of the story.